 Manipur has a long glorious history even before the beginning of the Cristian era.
 Manipur is mentioned in Mahabharata where Chitrangada, one of Arjuna’s wives was from the kingdom of Manipura.
 There are many theories about the origin of the Meitei people, but many anthropologists and historians believe that they are Tibeto-Burmese people who came and settled in the Imphal valley.
 Many kings ruled Manipur and Manipur’s independence and sovereignty remained until the early 19th century.

-The history of the Miti king of Manipur is found in Puyas, some people also call Puyas as Puwaris.
+The history of the Miti king of Manipur is found in Puyas, which some people also call Puyas Puwaris.
 It contains information about Ningthau Kangbalon, Chitharol Kumbaba, Ningtharol Lambuba, Poretan Khunathokpa, Panthoibi Khongkul in the Mitti script.
 This complete information has been written by the Miti king Maharaja and learned people of his time.

 The name of its capital was Kangla, Yumphal.
 Today the capital of Manipur is called Imphal.
-People of this state are called by many names such as Miti, Piri Miti, Maiti and Miti.
+People of this state are called by many names such as Miti, Piri Miti, Maiti, and Miti.

 For 3500 years Jean King Maharaja ruled in this state, all of them have been written by Puwaris, Ningthau, Kangbalon, Ningtharol, Lambuba, Chitharol, Kumbaba, Piritan.
 Till 1955, this kingdom was ruled by more than 108 King Maharaja.